 Harry Fehily, Managing Partner, and Donal Creaton, Partner, attended the University of Limerick Foundation’s 2012 Business & Finance Awards.
 The event was celebrating ‘25 Years of the IFSC (International Financial Services Centre)’ and was held on 18th December 2012.

 HOMS were proud to be one of the sponsors of the Limerick Chamber Midwest Region Business Awards 2012.
 The aim of the awards is to “give businesses a platform to showcase their accomplishments.”
 The award ceremony took place at Limerick Chamber President’s Dinner on Friday 16th November 2012 at the Limerick Strand Hotel.
 Minister for Finance, Michael Noonan TD, attended as a guest speaker.
-Audrey Healy, HOMS Partner, was a member of the judging team who reviewed all categories.
+We were a member of the judging team who reviewed all categories.

 We are delighted to have achieved and maintained the Legal Quality Standard (LQ) (a legal quality standard recognised by the Law Society of Ireland).